axelarnetwork/axelar-core/docs/cli/axelard_query_evm_token-address.md

 ## axelard query evm token-address

-Query a token address by symbol
+Query a token address by by either symbol or asset

 ```
-axelard query evm token-address [chain] [symbol] [flags]
+axelard query evm token-address [chain] [asset | symbol] [flags]
 ```

 ### Options

 ```
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for token-address
+      --lookup-by string   lookup token by either symbol or asset (default "symbol")
       --node string        <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
 ```

 ### Options inherited from parent commands